kadoshms/ionic2-autocomplete/README.md

 ## Contributing ##

 To contribute, clone the repo.
 Then, run `npm install` to get the packages needed for the library to work.
 Running `gulp` will run a series of tasks that builds the files in `/src` into `/dist`.
 Replace the `/dist` into whatever Ionic application's `node_modules` where you're testing your changes to continuously improve the library.

+## Issues ##

+If you find any issues feel free to open a request in [the Issues tab](https://github.com/jrquick17/ionic4-auto-complete/issues).
+If I have the time I will try to solve any issues but cannot make any guarantees.
+Feel free to contribute yourself.

 ### Demo ###